lijun99/altar2-documentation/docs/cuda/Installation.rst

     mkdir -p ${HOME}/tools/src
     cd ${HOME}/tools/src

-and download the source packages of pyre_ and AlTar_ from their github repositories (master branch):
+and download the source packages of pyre_ and AlTar_ from their github repositories (main branch):
 ::

     git clone https://github.com/pyre/pyre.git
     git clone https://github.com/AlTarFramework/altar.git

-Currently, some CUDA extensions to pyre and AlTar are not fully merged to the master branch.
+Currently, some CUDA extensions to pyre and AlTar are not fully merged to the main branch.
 To install and run the CUDA version of AlTar 2.0, you need to download pyre and altar packages from `pyre cuda branch`_ and `altar cuda branch`_ instead:
 ::

     git clone https://github.com/lijun99/pyre.git